lblonk/python-random-art/README.md

 Python libraries.
 Consequently, a number of improvements and further experiments are possible:

-* The most pressing problem right now is that the image is displayed as a large number of rectangles of size 1x1 on the tkinter Canvas, which consumes a great deal of memory.
+* The most pressing problem right now (blnk - solved now) is that the image is displayed as a large number of rectangles of size 1x1 on the tkinter Canvas, which consumes a great deal of memory.
 You will not be able to draw large images this way.
 An improved version would use the Python imagining library (PIL)